 There are numerous colorful names for plants in the Lithops genus.
 Pebble plants, mimicry plants, flowering stones, and of course, living stones are all descriptive monikers for a plant that has a unique form and growth habit.

-Lithops are small plants, rarely getting more than an inch above the soil surface and usually with only two leaves.
-The thick padded leaves represent the cleft in an animal’s foot or just a pair of green to grayish brown stones clustered together.
+Lithops are small plants, rarely getting more than an inch (2.5 cm.) above the soil surface and usually with only two leaves.
+The thick, padded leaves resemble the cleft in an animal’s foot or just a pair of green- to grayish-brown stones clustered together.

 The plants have no true stem and much of the plant is underground.
 The resulting appearance has the double attribute of confusing grazing animals and conserving moisture.